Also Known As

 What is being tested?

 Acetylcholine receptor (AChR) antibodies are autoantibodies produced by the immune system that mistakenly target proteins called acetylcholine receptors that are located on skeletal muscle fibres.
 This test detects and measures AChR antibodies in the blood.
+Skeletal muscle is also called voluntary muscle, it is the muscles used for movement, posture and stabilising joints.

 Acetylcholine receptors function as "docking stations" for acetylcholine, a chemical substance (neurotransmitter) that transmits messages between nerve cells.
 Muscle movement starts when an impulse is sent down a nerve to the nerve ending, where it stimulates the release of acetylcholine.
 Acetylcholine travels across a microscopic gap between the nerve ending and a muscle fibre at the "neuromuscular junction."
 When it reaches the muscle fibre, it binds to one of many acetylcholine receptors and activates it, initiating muscle contraction.